 - Give the manager all the information they required as quickly as possible

 - Be on time with all documents, payments, and meetings

 - Borrow only what you need, only when you need it

 Make sure you talk with your accountant, lawyer, financial advisors, and/or business consultants before you enter into any financial agreement.

 Understand business terms and key financial ratios

 When you're working with investors and lenders, you will run into complex financial terminology and financial ratios you need to understand.
-Use the BDC's Demystify Your Banker guide (PDF) to make sure you're speaking the same language.
+Use the BDC's Glossary to make sure you're speaking the same language.